Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 “...You’ve been here a good long while, Vedreg.”

 “Only by human standards.”
-Vedreg’s hue shifted to something more convincing---warm affection and gratitude.
+Vedreg’s hue shifted to something more convincing - warm affection and gratitude.
 “You are a good friend.
 I will miss you very much.
 But I promise you, this is still the right place for me.”

 “...”
 Lewis wasn’t quite sure what he was going to say.
 He didn’t get the chance.
 The intercom’s chime cut through the party noise and ended the conversation.